pantheon-systems/documentation/source/content/guides/multisite/06-search-replace.md

 * `blog.com`           => `test-site.pantheonsite.io/blog-com/`
 * `blog.com/dir/`      => `test-site.pantheonsite.io/blog-com-dir/`

 Sites configured for subdomain conversion will _only_ run the conversion step from Live to a non-live environment.
 All other workflows assume a subdirectory-to-subdirectory search and replace.
+There is no limit on domains when using the conversion step.

 ## More Resources